Table of Contents

-This sort of peach tree is available in a dwarf version, for Growing Peaches in Containers the variety is very popular.
+This peach tree is available in a dwarf version for growing peaches in containers.
+The variety is very popular.
 Even though it grows on a tiny tree, the peaches are larger.
 Every dwarf peach tree that has it produces some of the largest peaches.
 This is a lovely freestone peach with a sweet flavour.
 As an added plus, because the trees are smaller, they may be grown in containers on balconies or patios without running out of space.

 3. Babcock Peach